gucifer/Interview-bit/README.md

-# Interview-bit
+# InterviewBit
-a bunch of interview bit questions I solved
+This is just a bit of all my solutions of this really cool website